SparkDQ — Data Quality Validation for Apache Spark¶

 print(result.summary())

-SparkDQ ships with 30+ built-in checks across null validation, numeric ranges, string patterns, date boundaries, schema enforcement, uniqueness, and referential integrity.
+SparkDQ ships with a library of over 30 built-in checks, spanning null and completeness validation, numeric and date range constraints, string pattern matching, schema enforcement, uniqueness, and referential integrity.

 Why SparkDQ?¶